Content

 Thrombocythemia

-You should also avoid Eroxon if you have the following conditions:
+You should also avoid Eroxon if you have:

 Peyronie’s disease or other deformities of the penis